Pegasus School

 General environment

-Pegasus School is situated in the village of Caldwell which is five miles from the town of Burton on Trent, on the borders of Derbyshire, Staffordshire and Leicestershire.
-The school occupies a beautiful Georgian building set in several acres of space which provides a safe and interesting environment to live and learn.
+Pegasus School is situated in a small village called Caldwell, on the borders of Derbyshire, Staffordshire and Leicestershire.
+The school occupies a beautiful Georgian building with acres of land and incorporates a school farm.

 Aims and philosophy